hweidner/check-mk-goodies/README.md

 ------

-This shell script makes some informations about the Linux OS available to the Check_MK monitoring console.
+This shell script makes some informations about the Linux OS available to the Checkmk monitoring console.
 Those are:

   * [uname](https://linux.die.net/man/1/uname) system and kernel information
   * [lsb_release](https://linux.die.net/man/1/lsb_release) information about the